fstrozzi/bioruby-pipengine/README.md

 Step definition
 ---------------

-The step must be defined using standard keys:
+A step must be defined using standard keys:

 * the first key must be the step name
 * under the step name, a **run** key must be defined to hold the actual command line that will be executed
 * a **cpu** key must be defined if the command line uses more than 1 CPU at runtime
-* a **group** key must be defined if the command line takes as input more than one sample (more details later)
+* a **groups** key must be defined if the command line takes as input more than one sample (more details later)
 * a **desc** key has been added to insert a short description that will be displayed using the **-i** option of PipEngine

 A note on the **run** key.
 If a single step need more than a command line to execute the required actions, these multiple command lines must be defined as an array in YAML (see the mapping step in the above example).